 When it comes to older adults who are living alone, the list of products available for them can include the list above as well as the following:

 1) Emergency Alert Systems – The number one important thing for seniors living alone are some kind of medical alert systems or product.
 Some that I can list are:

 - Amazon Alexa has several skills that can be used for emergency alerts

-- Any of the wearables that I mentioned above are excellent for emergencies
+- Any of the wearables that I mentioned above are excellent to for emergencies

 A safe shower for seniors includes – an organizer to decrease clutter, non-slip floors and mats, grab bars, a hand held shower head, a shower chair or bench and user friendly faucet levers.
 Walk in showers and portable showers are recommended.